Aidiiin/sql-puzzle/README.md

 # sql-puzzle (WIP)

-sql-puzzle is a highly composable and functional query builder.
+sql-puzzle is a type-safe, highly composable, and functional query builder.
 It is a lightweight wrapper for Sequelize and is written in TypeScript. sql-puzzle is built around the idea of composing functionalities and code reuse.
 This is achieved by defining SQL constructs at the lowest possible level and building upon those.

 ## Install